-Although it has not expressed any intent to do so, the Company has the right under the Plan to discontinue its contributions at any time and to terminate the Plan subject to the provisions of ERISA.
-In the event of Plan termination, each affected participant's account balance will become fully vested.
+Although no participating employer has expressed any intent to do so, each participating employer has the right under the Plan to discontinue its contributions and to terminate the Plan, with respect to its eligible employees, subject to the provisions of ERISA.
+Additionally, Comcast-Spectacor, L.P. has the right to terminate the Plan.
+In the event of Plan termination, participants will become 100% vested in their accounts.